 - 1. In RCRTPxx report, look for locked records.
 If a change has been made to verifiable items, select for verification if other than correcting from "Will File" to "Already Completed".
 If the IRS Data Retrieval tool was used, verification is not required if only changes were applicable to the Data Retrieval Tool.
-Review for verification status and change in eligibility status, for instance c-codes, NSLDS and records not locked. - 2.
+Review for verification status and change in eligibility status, for instance C-codes, NSLDS and records not locked. - 2.
 If the student has already been selected for verification but not completed, file will not be locked and nothing needs to be done.
 Information will be verified when documentation is submitted and dataload process will run against new transaction #. - 3.
-If student has already been selected and verification is complete, TTU will review new subsequent FAFSA to ensure that our verification is correct, check for NSLDS and c-codes, and leave verification Transaction# (sequence#) as locked and current and put message on RHACOMM.
-If we find that our initial verification was not accurate, we will review the conflicting information, request additional documentation if applicable, and make necessary changes as needed.
+If student has already been selected and verification is complete, Tennessee Tech will review new subsequent FAFSA to ensure that our verification is correct, check for NSLDS and C- codes, and leave verification Transaction# (sequence#) as locked and current and put message on RHACOMM.
+If we find that our initial verification was not accurate, we will review the conflicting information, request additional documentation if applicable and make necessary changes as needed, and adjust aid if necessary based on changes to EFC.
+(Updated 06/19/2020)